rahulkumar9999/linkedin-feed-page/README.md

 # linkedin-feed-page
-written in HTML and CSS.
+Written in HTML and CSS.

 ## Screen short